 'Early Help' is the umbrella term which encompasses Level 2 (Early Help) & Level 3 (Targeted Help).
 Further information about the levels can be found in the TSCB Threshold Document.

 We believe that children and families need to be heard when they first ask for help to minimise adverse experiences for them.
 For many children and families, their needs will be met through services available within their everyday routines such as Schools or Children’s Centres, GPs or Youth Centres and projects.
 These services can be accessed directly, without a referral.
 A large range of services to support and advise can be found by visiting the Family Information Services Directory.

 The Early Help process guides and assists children and families and professionals so that they can get the right help to meet need.
-The MASH screens all referrals and ensures that Early Help is the right level of support to offer, and that there is enough information in the Request for Service.
+The MASH screens all referrals and ensures that Targeted Help is the right level of support to offer, and that there is enough information in the Request for Service.
 Information on thresholds and levels of need can be found in TSCB Threshold Document.

-Following screening, all Requests for Service go to our Early Help Panel.
+Following screening, all Requests for Service go to our Targeted Help Panel.
 This uses the knowledge and experience of a range of services to decide which service should take the lead on the case, and deciding who will make contact with the family to arrange a Team around the Family Opens in a new window meeting.
 At this meeting, all relevant people and services will work together to draw up a Single Plan.

 Early Help training is currently available to professionals working with children, young people and/or families, including those working in the community and voluntary sector.